zhaolumanzp/LTBD/README.md

     --seed 0
 ```

-The constructed dataset contains clean and prompt-injected samples, including `ignore`, `completion`, and `delimiter_spoof` variants.
+The constructed dataset consists of clean samples and prompt‑injected variants, namely `ignore`, `completion`, and `delimiter_spoof`.
+The three injected variants are sampled with weights of 1.5, 2.0, and 1.0, respectively.

 * **Step 3: Generate rejected responses for preference training.**